Babangbabang/paguni/README.md

 Markers must be at the beginning of a line (no indentation)

 Page names are case-sensitive

+Do not open the page in duplicate, for example the "about" page, do not open it again

 📄 License
 MIT © Babangbabang